GoogleCloudPlatform/terraform-google-vertex-ai/examples/model-armor-floorsetting-example/README.md

 # Model Armor Floor Setting example
 Deploy Model Armor floor setting.
-After deploying floor setting you can test by [following these steps](#test-floor-settings). `terraform destroy` deletes state file.
+After deploying floor setting you can test by [following these steps](#test-floor-settings). `terraform destroy` will not reset model armor floor setting, instead if will delete resource from state file.
 If you want to reset model armor setting [follow these steps](#reset-model-armor-setting).

 ## Usage